Morschach: History

-Morschach is first mentioned in 1261 as Morsacho.The parish church of St. Sigismund, built in the 17th century and later restored, is listed as a heritage site of regional importance in the Canton of Schwyz.
+Morschach is first mentioned in 1261 as Morsacho.
 From the 13th century until 1865, when the Axenstrasse was finished, the bridle path towards the Gotthard Pass led through the village.
-In 1869, the "Grand Hotel Axenstein" opened in a site which Queen Victoria had called "the most beautiful place on earth", because of its stunning view of Lake Lucerne far below and the mountains.
-Four years later, a second luxury hotel was built, the "Palace Hotel Axenfels".
+In 1869, the Grand Hotel Axenstein opened in a site which Queen Victoria had called "the most beautiful place on earth", because of its stunning views of Lake Lucerne far below and the surrounding mountains.
+Four years later, a second luxury hotel was built, the Palace Hotel Axenfels.
 Among the celebrities who spent their holidays in Morschach were King Ludwig II of Bavaria, Queen Wilhelmina of the Netherlands and Winston Churchill.
-During the late nineteenth century, the Axenstein and Axenfels hotels were among the most fashionable mountain resorts in Europe, visited by members of royalty and the arts.
 In 1905, a rack railway was built from Brunnen to Morschach and Axenstein.
 But the Great Depression and World War II led to a dramatic decline of international tourism, from which the old Morschach hotels never recovered.
-After the mid-twentieth century, tourism in Morschach shifted toward family holidays and outdoor recreation, supported by smaller guesthouses and local inns.The "Axenfels" was demolished in 1947, the "Axenstein" in 1967.
-The rack railway was closed in 1969.Today, the area is served by frequent PostBus routes connecting Morschach with Brunnen railway station, providing access to the Gotthard railway line toward Lucerne and Zurich.
+The "Axenfels" was demolished in 1947, the "Axenstein" in 1967.
+The rack railway was closed in 1969.

-Since the Swiss Holiday Park opened in 1982, it includes thermal pools, sports halls, and apartments and has helped to re-establish Morschach as a year-round destination.The surrounding Stoos–Muotatal region offers hiking trails, alpine biking routes, and winter sports facilities such as ski lifts and cross-country tracks that attract visitors year-round.
-Morschach has become a major resort again.
+Since the Swiss Holiday Park opened in 1982, Morschach has become a major resort again.